michaeldebarros/magic-soup/README.md

 ### Magic Soup

 This repo started [here](https://github.com/michaeldebarros/go-routing), in a simple attempt to implement routing in Go.
 I used Julien Schmidt's [Httprouter](https://github.com/julienschmidt/httprouter) for routing.

-There is a login wall that is implemented via middleware.

 After that, I decided to build a simple CRUD app and in the process transfer some Node.js skills into Go.
 So I added Mongo DB, validation, sessions, middleware, etc.

+There is a login wall that is implemented via middleware.
+Also, session management is done via a map (Go's native implementation of maps) of valid sassions to user id.

-There is a documenting branch also, whick contains the documentation that works with go doc command.
+There is a documenting branch also, which contains the documentation that works with go doc command.

 I did a little walk through the app and recorded.
 The videos are as follows: